MURERA/Depression-detection-via-text/README.md

 This Project using Dataset named "DREADDIT" which author is Elsbeth Turcan, Kathleen McKeown

 *some note in the code are in indonesian
+*this project need api from huggingface to make it reproduceable